Matthias Fanimo

-Matthias Olubori Ayodluwa Fanimo (born 28 January 1994) is an English professional footballer who plays as a right winger for Cheshunt.
+Matthias Olubori Ayodluwa Fanimo (born 28 January 1994) is an English footballer who plays as a right winger for Cheshunt.

 Club career

 West Ham United

 A youth team player, Fanimo signed his first professional contract with West Ham United in the summer of 2011.
 He made his first team debut for West Ham on 28 August 2012 against Crewe Alexandra in the Football League Cup coming on as a 60th-minute substitute for Matthew Taylor.
 West Ham won the match 2–0.

 Fanimo was released by West Ham on 2 February 2015.

 Tranmere Rovers

 In September 2014, Fanimo signed on loan for Tranmere Rovers.
 He made only one appearance for Tranmere, coming on as an 80th-minute substitute for Jake Kirby in a 1–0 away defeat by Carlisle United on 27 September 2014.

 Margate

 On 27 June 2016, Fanimo signed with Margate.

 Drava Ptuj

 On 16 January 2018, Fanimo signed with Slovenian Second League club Drava Ptuj.